-5 Steps to Upgrading Your Dog's Commercial Dog Food Diet
+5 Steps to Enhancing Your Dog's Store-Bought Dog Food

-Five things to do to improve your dogs commercial diet.
+Five things to do to improve your dog’s diet if you feed commercial dog food.

 Whole Dog Journal readers have learned how to identify the best commercial foods when they shop for their dogs.
 But whether you feed dry kibble or canned food, even the best commercial diets can be improved with the addition of appropriate fresh foods.